PDLT-University-of-York/test-split-site/docs/ultra/ai-da.md

 AI-DA can generate prompts for **Discussions**, **Assignments** and **Journals**.
 The output is very similar for the three task types.

-!!!
-Tip "Using the task prompt generators effectively"
+!!! ai "Using the task prompt generators effectively"

     Task prompts may be most useful for exploring ideas for assessments and project work, as tasks suggested are often more in-depth or time-consuming than appropriate for weekly or formative tasks.